Estate Litigation · Will Contests

 Undue influence is not the same as persuasion.
 Pennsylvania law recognizes that family members, friends, and advisors routinely discuss estate planning with a testator, and that these conversations may shape the testator’s decisions.
 That is permissible.
 Undue influence crosses the line when the influencer’s conduct overcomes the testator’s independent judgment and substitutes the influencer’s wishes for the testator’s own.

-The distinction matters because a will cannot be invalidated simply because someone encouraged the testator to make it.
+Pennsylvania courts have described undue influence as influence that “so overpowers the mind” of the testator that the resulting will is essentially the product of the influencer’s will rather than the testator’s.
 The challenger must show that the testator’s freedom of choice was destroyed, not merely affected.
 Courts look for evidence that the testator was vulnerable, that the influencer exploited that vulnerability, and that the will reflects the influencer’s objectives rather than the testator’s independent wishes.

 The Three Elements of the Presumption